Tris-909/Introspection/BackEnd/README.md

 - Express App Scaffold set up [Link](https://blog.logrocket.com/how-to-set-up-node-typescript-express/)
 - Setting up BackEnd to work with Firebase and create any object in error collection to test the connection

+# Problems need to be tackled

+- Import need to have `.js` extension at the end
+- validators are not flexible at the moment